Qualification name:Public Procurement Law and Policy

 Visit the School of Law website for further information.

 The School of Law at The University of Nottingham is consistently ranked among the leading law schools in the United Kingdom.
-It was rated as the 4th best for research out of 67 law schools in the most recent Research Assessment Exercise (2008) and has a grade of 'Excellent' for teaching.
+The school was rated 6th in the Research Excellence Framework 2014 and has a grade of 'Excellent' for teaching.

 The Public Procurement Research Group is the global leader in its field, and enjoys important professional relationships with relevant national and international institutions.